 Now that we have walked through all the traversability parameters, let’s expand the trace to include pole structures attached to connection points.
 In the below dataset we have created a few additional features.
 We have a transformer at the location of the low voltage line in place of the original starting point and connected to the low side terminal of the transformer and a new medium voltage line is connected on the high side transformer terminal with a circuit breaker on the high side of the medium voltage line which is configured as a network controller.
 We have also added 14 poles with structurally associated connection points.
 With these updates, we now have a full subnetwork with medium voltage and low voltage lines, devices, junctions, and structures.
 Since the subnetwork definition has been configured to include Structures, using the Find Subnetwork tool, we can trace the entire subnetwork to return all the network features.

-So with this subnetwork, what if we wanted to trace the subnetwork but only return a certain type of pole (wood)?
+What if we wanted to trace the subnetwork but only return a certain type of pole (wood)?
 Output Asset Types allows me to filter out elements of the subnetwork by their asset type to return the specific pole configurations.
 In the below example we have configured the trace to return only Structure Junctions of the Pole Asset Group and Wood Asset Type.
 As you can see, the Concrete and Steel poles were not returned.

 Up to this point, we have returned selection sets or aggregated geometries from the trace.
 Functions in the Trace tool also give us the ability to return functions in the message box from the trace parameter.
 In the below example, we have configured a Function to return the number of line spans traversed by counting the occurrence of Shape_Length values and then returned the average span distance using the same network attribute.
 In this instance, we used a starting point and a connected trace, so the entire dataset was selected, but the message box returns the results of my Function request.